 Suspect a Birth Injury?

-Khalidi Law Firm, PLLC has more than two decades’ experience litigating birth injuries.
+Khalidi Law Firm, PLLC has more than two decades’ experience litigating birth injuries caused by providers and hospitals.
 Located in Tucson’s Barrio Historico, the firm is well versed in Arizona law and has successfully pursued justice for those whose child was the victim of a birth injury.

 We receive no fees and you pay no out-of-pocket expenses unless we successfully resolve your claim, but it is important to contact a legal representative quickly to make sure your claim, should you have one, is filed within the statute of limitations under Arizona law.